klstein7/nextjs-wordle-dev-day/docs/02-game-board.md

 import { GameBoard } from "~/components/game-board";

-export default function GamePage() {
+// The GamePage component is a server component by default export default function GamePage() {
   return (
+    // Center the GameBoard using Tailwind CSS classes
     <div className="flex h-full items-center justify-center">
       <GameBoard />
     </div>
   );
 }
 ```

+**Explanation:**

+- **Tailwind CSS Classes:**

+  - `flex`: Applies `display: flex`.
+  - `h-full`: Sets the height to 100%.
+  - `items-center`: Vertically centers the content.
+  - `justify-center`: Horizontally centers the content.

+- **Server Component:**
+  - Since we're not using any state or lifecycle methods, this component remains a server component.
+  - In Angular, all components run on the client side, but Next.js allows us to optimize rendering by splitting between server and client components.

 </details>